mplutka/tm-bt-led/README.md

 1. Checkout this repo or download the code on your PC on which you intend to run
 2. Open a Windows and `cd` inside the code directory
+3. Determine your Thrustmaster BT's Bluetooth address a.)
+Inside file 0008d3aabbcc.dump, change "uuid" and "address" at the bottom of the file to match your TM BL address (e.g. 0008d3112233 and 00:08:d3:11:22:33) b.)
+Rename file 0008d3aabbcc.dump to match your TM BL address (e.g. 0008d3112233.dump)
-3. `npm install` (This should install everything needed.
+4. `npm install` (This should install everything needed.
 If something fails especially on compilation, check Prerequisites#5)

 ## Launch
 1. Inside the code dir in the CLI, type `node f12019.mjs` or `node ac.mjs` and hit enter